When are supermarkets open just for NHS staff and elderly customers?

 Waitrose has set aside the first hour of their store openings for the elderly, vulnerable and those who look after them.

-Aldi and Lidl have not yet made any specific provisions for NHS workers or the elderly.
+Lidl has not yet made any specific provisions for NHS workers or the elderly.